 When traveling internationally, there’s always the risk of receiving fake currency as you are targeted as an “unbeknownst traveler.”
 Luckily in China, the risk of getting your hands on fake RMB is really low.

-Why?
-Because the punishment for distributing fake Chinese yuan is extremely high.
+Because the punishment for distributing fake Chinese yuan is extremely high (in some cases, the death penalty).

 Regardless, you still want to travel smart and here are some tips on how to avoid fake Chinese currency.

-- Use caution if Exchanging Money on the Black Market: You’ll often see groups of folks outside large banks selling Chinese RMB as well as other international currencies to Chinese locals.
-While I’ve exchanged money with these folks before to avoid long waiting times in the bank, you run the risk of whomever you’re dealing with handing you fake Chinese RMB notes.
-Unless you know what you’re doing, it’s probably best to not deal with these guys.
+- Use caution if Exchanging Money on the Black Market: You’ll often see groups of folks outside large banks selling renminbi as well as other international currencies to locals.
+While I’ve exchanged money with these folks before to avoid long waiting times in the bank, you run the risk of whomever you’re dealing with handing you fake RMB notes.
+Unless you know what you’re doing, it’s probably best to not deal with these black market people.
 For the typical traveler, I’d just go the safe route and exchange money in the bank.

-- Withdraw Money from ATMs in Banks: I’ve heard some folks share experiences of withdrawing fake Chinese currency from third-party ATMs in China.
-While I think the risk of this happening to you is low, I’d steer clear of third-party ATMs and only withdraw cash from inside Chinese banks.
+- Withdraw Money from ATMs in Banks: I’ve heard some folks share experiences of withdrawing fake currency from third-party ATMs in China.
+While I think the risk of this happening to you is extremely low, I’d steer clear of third-party ATMs (i.e. non-bank branded ATMs) and only withdraw cash from trusted Chinese banks.
 This way you can also easily get your card if it gets eaten or left behind in the ATM – I’ve done this before!

 - Don’t Use 100 RMB Bank Notes on Small Transactions: Taxi drivers and store or restaurant owners hate it when you use a 100 RMB note on a small transaction; some may even slip you a fake 50 RMB note when giving you change.
 To reduce the risk of this happening, you can always break your money into small change at banks when exchanging money or withdrawing it.